 Without a strong call to action, your advertisement probably won’t get the results you’re expecting it to.
 A call to action is defined as something in the ad that gives them an incentive to call or contact you now.
 Your ad’s call to action should be well thought out and defined.
 Make sure that your contact information is clearly visible and not surrounded by clutter.
 Though you may feel it’s important that your visitors become informed, have a positive branding experience with your company or visit a high number of pages, remember you ultimately created your ad so people can convert.

 See how we helped a new york city client achieve 386 unique first-time callers in a single month.

 Here are some key factors to consider when crafting your CTA-

 – More than 90% of visitors who read your headline also read your CTA copy.

 – Making CTAs look like buttons created a 45% boost in clicks for Create Debate.

 – Emails with a single call-to-action increased clicks 371% and sales 1617%.

 Overall, great advertisements connect to their audience and provide memorable, informative, and compelling content that get viewers respond to the call to action.
 Need help creating great ads?
-Contact Epic Marketing to find out how we can successfully boost your marketing campaign with great ads.
+Contact Epic Marketing to find out how we can successfully boost your digital marketing campaign with great ads.